Persistence and Privilege Escalation on Windows via Windows Management Instrumentation Event Subscription

 This article demonstrates a persistence and/or privilege escalation technique documented as “Windows Management Instrumentation Event Subscription” T1546.003 in the MITRE ATT&CK [1] framework.
 Implementations are available in VBA [20], C# [3], Python (Impacket) [16].
 There is already an implementation in C/C++ [7], however not from the perspective of security.
 WMI Event Subscription has been extensively analyzed in the past [4], [8], [9], [12], [13], [14] and as such, the actual analysis is beyond the focus of this article.

-The article is layed out in the following sections:
+The article is divided in the following sections:

 Review of the technique